PhD in Information Science

-The University of Otago offers scholarships for PhD study.
+The University offers scholarships for PhD study.
 If you wish to fund your programme through an Otago PhD scholarship, you will typically need the equivalent of an A or A+ average, although exceptions might be considered.

-If inquiring about PhD study, please send a scanned copy of the transcripts for your previous study (including any information about grading schemes on the back of the transcripts), as well as an electronic copy of your Masters thesis, final year undergraduate research project report or dissertation, and/or published papers.
+For inquiries about PhD study, please send a scanned copy of the transcripts for your previous study (including any information about grading schemes on the back of the transcripts), as well as an electronic copy of your Masters thesis, final year undergraduate research project report or dissertation, and/or published papers.
 Links to sites that verify the existence of your publications are also useful.
 We would also like to know about some specific research topics that interest you.
 Although some of our academic staff are happy to propose research topics to potential PhD students, others prefer to see an initial proposal that the potential student has written, and may then begin an email correspondence to refine the topic if they are interested in the topic and student.

-Information about fees for international students can be found here.
-Note that international PhD students pay the same (relatively low) fees as New Zealand students.
+International PhD students pay the same (relatively low) fees as New Zealand students.

 Most international students must arrange for medical and travel insurance to cover their entire period of study in New Zealand.